GP Investments

-GP Investments, Ltd (also GP Investimentos), is a leading alternative investment firm in Latin America with a strong presence in asset management, principally private equity funds.
-The firm's shares are listed on the Luxembourg Stock Exchange and trade on BM&FBovespa, the Brazilian Stock Exchange, via Brazilian Depositary Receipts (BDRs).
+GP Investments, Ltd (also GP Investimentos), is an investment firm in Latin America with a strong presence in asset management, principally private equity funds.
+The firm's shares are listed on the Luxembourg Stock Exchange and traded on BM&FBovespa via Brazilian Depositary Receipts (BDRs).

-Since its foundation in 1993, GP Investments has raised US$5 billion from investors worldwide and has completed investments in more than 50 companies in 15 different industries.

 GP Investments is based in Hamilton, Bermuda.
 The firm also has offices in São Paulo, Brazil, New York City, United States, and Zurich, Switzerland.

 History

-1993 to 2005

 GP Investments was founded in 1993, to focus on investments in Latin America, what was at that point a nascent market in private equity.

 In 1994, GP raised its first investment fund with US$500 million of investor capital which it followed up with its US$800 million successor fund, GP Capital Partners II, in 1997.

 In 2001, the firm completed fundraising for its first local private equity fund raising R$130 million to focus on technology investments.
 In 2003, the current executive partners, Antonio Bonchristiano and Fersen Lambranho assumed the leadership of the firm as part of a natural succession plan and the following year they completed the acquisition of 100% control of GP Investments.